Upgraded free independence phenomena for random unitaries: Tools for the general approach

 \textbf{Definable predicates:} The set of formulas $\mathcal{F}$ forms an algebra over $\bR$ because the formulas can be added and multiplied (the addition and multiplication functions $\bR^2 \to \bR$ count as connectives).
 From a functional-analytic point of view, it is natural to complete the space of formulas into a Banach algebra (or something similar); see \cite[\S 7.2]{Hart2023}.
 In the case of $\cL_{\tr}$, we can obtain a ``Fr\'echet algebra'' by taking the completion with respect to uniform convergence on each operator norm ball.
 More precisely, for a formula $\phi$ in variables $\mathbf{x} = (x_j)_{j \in \bN}$, for $\mathbf{r} = (r_j)_{j \in \bN}$, let

 This defines a collection of seminorms, and the elements of the completion are called \emph{definable predicates relative to $\mathrm{T}_{\tr}$} (the notation here mentions $\mathrm{T}_{\tr}$ because we took the supremum only over $\cM$ which satisfy $\mathrm{T}_{\tr}$ rather than all $\cL_{\tr}$-structures).
+We will later use the fact that definable predicates satisfy a certain uniform continuity property with respect to $2$-norm.